marklidenberg/dony/README.md

     print(f"Hello, {name}!")
 ```

-Run `dony` to fuzzy-search your commands.
+Run `dony` to fuzzy-search your commands from anywhere in your project.

 ## Defining Commands